Rebecca M. Bender, Ph.D.

 B.A., Spanish

 - 2022 “First-Wave Fantasmas: The (In)visible Presence of Carmen de Burgos and Maruja Mallo in María Sánchez’s Tierra de mujeres (2019)”.
-Hispanic Studies Review, Forthcoming.
+Hispanic Studies Review, vol. 6, no. 2.

 - 2021 “From Snaps to Maps: Using Literature, Mobile Applications, and Mapping Software to Design and Engaging L2 Curriculum.”
-Hispania, vol. 104, no. 4 (Dec.), forthcoming.
+Hispania, vol. 104, no. 4.

 - 2020 “Snapping the Quijote: Examining L2 Literature, Social Media, and Digital Storytelling through a Cervantine Lens.”
 Hispania, vol. 103, no. 3 (Sept.).
 (Abstract and images here)